Hello!

 My Story

-I am a rare DC native.
-When I'm not in the therapy chair, you can find me sewing, heading out to a punk/darkwave concert, or planning my next get away (usually somewhere with lots of street art and beautiful bakeries)!
+I am a rare DC native, and currently live in NoVA with my husband and our two cats, Milo and Aviendha.
+When I'm not in the therapy chair, you can find me knitting, heading out to a punk/darkwave concert, or planning my next get away (usually somewhere with lots of street art and beautiful bakeries)!

 What to expect...

 It is a firmly held belief that the therapeutic relationship is one of the most important components of successful mental health treatment.
-Shouldn't your therapy session feel like a relationship
+My goal is to make the therapeutic relationship an approachable one!

 What you can expect from our time together is an engaged conversation filled with curiosity, understanding, and humor!
-Along with a well of education on coping skills, boundary setting, and effective communication.
+Along with a wealth of coping skill education, boundary setting discussions, and effective communication skills.

 What clients are saying...